GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: GenAI for Qualitative SE Research

 Closely related to this reflection paper is the recent work of Montes et al.~\cite{montes2025large}.
 They take existing interview transcripts coded with reflexive thematic analysis~\cite{braunUsingThematicAnalysis2006}, engineer prompts for GenAI, and compare the codes of the humans and GenAI in a blinded trial.
 There was a slight preference for the GenAI codes (61\%), but themes from GenAI were less aware of latent interpretations.
 The paper takes a post-positivist slant on the topic and does not interrogate the use of GenAI with respect to constructivist epistemologies.

 Outside of SE, computational grounded theory illustrates how GenAI can scale qualitative work while keeping humans in control.
 Algorithms surface candidate topics and patterns, but interpretation and theory building remain human-led~\cite{alqazlan2025novel}.
 Similarly, Chen et al.~introduced computational metrics (coverage, density, novelty, divergence) to evaluate coding outputs, treating GenAI as a member of a coding team rather than a replacement~\cite{chen2024computational}.
 Hybrid workflows such as those proposed by Dunivin et al.~demonstrate how human-developed codebooks can be adapted for large language models, with outputs compared to gold standards to preserve interpretive depth~\cite{dunivin2025scaling}.

+The strongest collaboration pattern visible in the literature is one where researchers are responsible for theory, codebook design, disagreement resolution, and final interpretation, while GenAI helps with scale, candidate pattern surfacing, or secondary coding.
 Dai, Xiong, and Ku~\cite{dai-etal-2023-llm} advocate a human-in-the-loop model in applying LLMs to thematic analysis in a deductive/positivist approach (an approach fundamentally inconsistent with the underlying reflexive philosophy Braun and Clarke~\cite{braunUsingThematicAnalysis2006} espouse).
 GenAI improved efficiency but had significant disagreement with the human coder.
-Wen et al.~\cite{Wen2025} similarly report improved efficiency, but also significant concerns around the contextual understanding and overly broad themes from the GenAI tool.
+Wen et al.~\cite{Wen2025} similarly report improved efficiency, but also significant concerns around contextual understanding and overly broad themes from the GenAI tool.

 Overall, the evidence base is narrow: successes mostly involve deductive coding and annotation of isolated statements, with limited and cautious experimentation in thematic and grounded-theory contexts.
 Ethnography and long-term case studies have remained unaffected by GenAI support to date.
 Importantly, most current findings apply to low-context tasks, whereas qualitative SE methods often require connecting multiple socio-technical artifacts and integrating them with human-centered data.